MrRobinOfficial/Guide-UnrealEngine/README.md

   * Represents the state of the game during play. ```AGameState``` can be used to store and manage data that is specific to a particular game, such as player scores, game timers, and other game state information.
   * ```AGameState``` can also be used to synchronize game state across multiple clients in a networked game, ensuring that all players have an accurate view of the game world.

+* ```UUserWidget```
+  * Represents a user interface (UI) widget in the game. ```UUserWidget``` provides a flexible framework for creating UI elements such as buttons, text fields, and images, and can be customized to implement complex UI behaviors such as animations, transitions, and data binding.
+  * ```UUserWidget``` can be used to create menus, health bars, inventory screens, and other UI elements in the game.

+* ```UPrimaryDataAsset```
+  * Represents a primary data asset in the engine.
+A primary data asset is a piece of game content that is created in the Unreal Editor, such as a mesh, texture, sound, or level. ```UPrimaryDataAsset``` provides a base class for creating custom data assets that can be loaded and used by the game at runtime.
+  * ```UPrimaryDataAsset``` can be used to manage and organize game content, and can be customized to provide additional functionality such as data validation and metadata management.

 * ```USoundBase```
   * Represents a sound or audio asset in the engine.
 ASoundBase can be used to play sound effects, music, and other audio in the game world. ```ASoundBase``` provides a number of features for controlling the playback of audio, including volume, pitch, and spatialization effects such as 3D sound and reverb.